Want to block your number when calling from a cell phone?

 - There is no ringtone or any audio, but total silence.

-Thus, if you find any of the following scenario to be true in your case, then simply dial code “*82” prior to their number, which will help you to unblock all the filters the receiver has implemented.
+Thus, if you find any of the following scenarios to be true in your case, then simply dial code “*82” prior to their number, which will help you to unblock all the filters the receiver has implemented.

 Some useful star codes for your landline: